ZigorTank/Endless-Pastabilities-Raid-Script/README.md

 ```
 This way, the right name will be used to populate the roster list.
 Of course, this switch is manually built which is tedious, but since it does not change,
-it looks as a good investment.
+it looks like a good investment.

 ## Building tank targets macros for Molten Core
 You need to modify the `MCTankList.txt` by typing the 9 names needed for different bosses.